mslaugh/Property-Inspection-Code-Sample/README.md

 The links in the workflow emails which open the native iOS apps on an iOS device work when using the native iOS email client.
 At this time they are not supported in Safari or the OWA app.

 ## XCode
-In the iOSInspectionApp and iOSRepairApp folder you will find runnable sample code for iOS Apps which use Outlook Services (aka Exchange), Files Services (aka Drive), and the Discovery Service.
+In the iOSInspectionApp and iOSRepairApp folder you will find runnable sample code for iOS Apps which the O365 APIs.

 The samples utilize Cocoapods to configure both the Office365 SDKs and ADAL.